barackm/calculator/README.md

 # Calculator

-> This a a calculator that solves advanced problems in Physics, Mathematics.
+> This a calculator that solves advanced problems in Physics, Mathematics.

 # Getting Started